namakurohman93/tkpy/README.md

 # careful, use `message` method will overwrite message previously on notepad
 n.message('old message will be overwrited')
 ```

+## Documentation
+For documentation, you can go to the this [wiki](https://github.com/didadadida93/tkpy/wiki).

 ## Disclaimer
 _Please note that this is a research project, i am by no means responsible for any usage of this utilities._